Scatterplot with Truth and Estimate Values

 Details

-The function dynamically calculates axis ranges based on the `truth` and `estimate` values, ensuring a square plot using `coord_fixed()`.
-For grouped data, it uses `facet_wrap()` to create separate scatterplots for each group.
+The function dynamically calculates axis ranges based on the truth and estimate values, ensuring a square plot using

-Agreement metrics are calculated using the `agreement_metrics()` function and displayed according to `metrics_position`.
-For grouped data with `metrics_position = "outside"`, metrics are added to the facet labels; with `"inside"`, they are displayed as text annotations within each plot.
+For grouped data with metrics_position = "outside", metrics are added to the facet labels; with "inside", they are displayed

-Piñeiro, G., Perelman, S., Guerschman, J. P., & Paruelo, J. M. (2008).
+Pineiro, G., Perelman, S., Guerschman, J. P., & Paruelo, J. M. (2008).
 How to evaluate models: observed vs. predicted or predicted vs. observed?
-Ecological Modelling, 216(3–4), 316–322.
+Ecological Modelling, 216(3-4), 316-322.

 Pauwels, V. R. N., Chen, Y., & Sadegh, M. (2019).
 Revisiting the observed-predicted scatterplot debate: is the 1:1 line really the best reference?
 Ecological Modelling, 407, 108802.